How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Selecting the Driver Updating method

-6. Restart your computer after the Graphics Driver has been updated and see if this fixes the installation error.
+6. Restart your computer after updating the driver and see if the installation works now.

-2. Look if there is a Windows Update available by navigating to Windows Update and Security > Windows Security
+2. Go to Windows Update and Security > Windows Security.

 Checking Windows Update